 But Australian Deputy Prime Minister Warren Truss said officials were less sure that “the bag has anything to do with MH370” than they are about the plane component.

 Teams in Reunion have continued to search the stretch of coast where the debris was found.

-The debris was placed in a crate for the trip to France, where it will be taken to a lab operated by the French General Directorate of Armament.
-That agency has sophisticated equipment and expertise to quickly identify the plane the debris belongs to and what happened to it, a source close to the French investigation told CNN.
+The French General Directorate of Armament, which is analyzing the debris, has sophisticated equipment and expertise to quickly identify the plane the debris belongs to and what happened to it.

-That analysis will begin on Wednesday, the Paris prosecutor's office said in a statement.
+That analysis will begin Wednesday, the Paris prosecutor’s office said.

 Malaysia, which is responsible for the overall investigation into MH370’s disappearance, is sending teams of aviation officials to Toulouse, where investigators will analyze it, and Reunion, the country’s Prime Minister said Thursday.

 It’s unclear when the identification process will be completed and its results announced.

 “I understand that the photographs that are available are of such detail that it may be possible to make an identification without further physical examination,” Truss said Friday.